-If you pick advert sets, your rules would be applied on an ad set level, so if you select a campaign, the rule would be applied to all ad sets in that campaign.
+If you pick advert sets, your rules would be applied on an ad set level, so if you select a campaign from the list below, the rule would be applied to all ad sets in that campaign.
 The same logic applies to ads.

 Note: you can choose ads from multiple advert sets, i.e. pick a couple from one advert set, then go to another adset and pick ads there.

 We got to the core, tasks and conditions.

 First, you choose the action of a rule: pause, start, increase/decrease budget or bid, and duplicate.
 Here is the list of actions that can be used on each level:

 Then you create the logic of a rule.
 You can have multiple conditions in your rule and you can define whether you need all of them to be met in order for the rule to be triggered or at least one of them; also, there can be a set of nested conditions with their own and/or structure.

 You can see an example of a rule on the screenshot below.
 That rule will pause an ad set if it spends more than $50 today and if the CPC (cost per click) for that ad set is greater than $3 today.

 As you’ve probably guessed from the +Task button, you can have multiple tasks added within one rule.
 But for the clarity it's probably better to keep different tasks in different rules - that way you can keep track of how each task works via the logs of the rule.